 How is the study conducted?

-During the first part of the study, you will come to Finger Lakes Clinical Research (at Twelve Corners in Brighton) for an initial screening period of up to 21 days.
-If it is determined that you are qualified and you wish to continue in the study after the screening period, you will begin taking 10mg of vortioxetine daily, for 16 weeks.
-This is called an “open-label” period, meaning all participants will be given the FDA-approved medication.
+You will come to Finger Lakes Clinical Research (at Twelve Corners in Brighton) for an initial screening period..
+If it is determined that you are qualified and you wish to continue in the study after the screening period, you will begin taking the study drug.

 There is no cost to participate, and no insurance is required.
 Study participants are paid a stipend for time and travel for each visit.